Fužine, Croatia: Demographics

-Fužine was built in the 17th century when the House of Zrinski opened an iron mine in this area of Gorski Kotar.
-Fužine got its name from blacksmiths, because there were many blacksmiths in Fužine fixing carriages.
-Significant events include the 1727 construction of the Karolina road connecting Bakar with Karlovac, and the coming of the Zagreb-Rijeka railroad in 1873.
+Governance

+National

+At the 1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election in Modruš-Rijeka County, Fužine voted mainly for the Democratic Party and the Communist Party.

+Economy

 Tourism

 Fužine has a long tourism tradition.
 A lot of people started to come to Fužine to get away from the city life.
 There are numerous bike routes and hiking trails in the mountains surrounding the village.
 The Vrelo cave is opened for tourist throughout whole year.
 The cave is also accessible for people with wheelchair, and other disabilities.

 Fužine also has a lot of festivities during the year: